-Other factors that might influence retention include such things as interference, time, interest, and motivation.
+Other factors that might influence retention include interference, time, interest, and motivation.

-- Interference: If there are other things in the environment competing for attention, they may interfere with how well the observed learning is retained.
+- Interference: If other things in the environment compete for attention, they may interfere with how well the observed learning is retained.

 - Time: If a great deal of time lapses between the observation and the performance of the behavior, memory of the action may also be weak.

-- Motivation: Interest and motivation can play a major role in how well observational learning is retained.
-If it is something the person is greatly interested in or if he or she is highly motivated to imitate the observed actions, retention will likely be much greater.
+- Motivation: Interest and motivation can significantly influence how well observational learning is retained.
+If it is something the person is greatly interested in or if he or she is highly motivated to imitate the observed actions, retention will likely be much more significant.

-The next step in the observational learning process is to actually reproduce the observed behavior.
-In order to try to copy the observed behavior, the learner must possess both the physical ability and resources to attempt the action.
+The next step in the observational learning process is reproducing the observed behavior.
+To try to copy the observed behavior, the learner must possess both the physical ability and resources to attempt the action.

 For example, a beginner basketball player might not yet be capable of producing the actions of a much more skilled player.
-They need to first bridge the gap between their existing skill level and the observed moves before they tries to replicate them.
+They need first to bridge the gap between their existing skill level and the observed moves before they try to replicate them.